rohitkhera/cf_fips_rand/README.md

 strings will be printed to the screen.
 For more information on configuring the build, see the "Instructions" section in the README

+Create a Test Intermediate CA:

+This JNI demo creates a self signed root CA cert (and private key).
+In order to use this to issue an intemediate CA with the OpenSSL command line utility, cd to the directory test_intermediate_CA  and run the script createIntermediateCA (read the directions in this script prior to running it)

 CFPRNG